wgwoods/wgwoods.github.io/draft/making-working-images.md

 * Create empty placeholder file
 * Copy a default configuration into place

-A lot of these can be handled by using `tmpfiles.d` snippets.
+Most (all?) of these can be handled by using `tmpfiles.d` snippets.

 ### Handling `/var`